MahefaAbel/mysql-to-gdrive/README.md

+# MySQL to GDrive

+## Description
-# Automated Backup (Many) MySQL & Upload to Google Drive with PHP
+Tools for backup active mysql database to Google Drive automatically, with PHP

+## Guide

 - Clone this repo
 - Composer update